Microsoft rebrands Visual Studio Online as Visual Studio Codespaces, cuts pricing by over 60%

 Not a month goes by without Microsoft rebranding something.
 Visual Studio Online is now Visual Studio Codespaces.
-It’s still the same remote development tool though: Visual Studio, cloud-hosted developer environments, and a web-based editor meshed together.
+It’s still the same remote development tool, though: Visual Studio, cloud-hosted developer environments, and a web-based editor meshed together.
 Most importantly, Microsoft will be slashing pricing on May 19.

 At its Build 2019 developers conference in May, Microsoft announced Visual Studio Online in private preview and then released a public preview at Ignite 2019 in November.
 Visual Studio Codespaces lets you access remote environments from common templates, clone from a GitHub repo, and edit code in a browser.
 I’m not sure if Visual Studio Codespaces is a better brand, but Visual Studio Online never got quite the message across.
-It’s not just an online version of Visual Studio, but more so a cloud-hosted dev environment that speeds up project onboarding, lets you switch between local environments and the browser-based editor, plus integrates Live Share for co-authoring, editing, and debugging.
+It’s not just an online version of Visual Studio, but more a cloud-hosted dev environment that speeds up project onboarding, lets you switch between local environments and the browser-based editor, and integrates Live Share for coauthoring, editing, and debugging.

 Visual Studio Codespaces is a response to a bigger trend wherein AI, big data, and cloud computing are shifting development beyond the “standard issue development laptop,” as Microsoft puts it.
 That was happening long before the coronavirus pandemic arrived, but it’s more important now as millions of developers are working from home.
-Microsoft, like many tech companies, are jostling to offer the best tools “that will help you be productive from wherever you’re working.”
+Microsoft, like many tech companies, is jostling to offer the best tools “that will help you be productive from wherever you’re working.”

 Lower prices